vassiaL/pub-liakonimodirshanechi2021-NC/readme.md

 * multinomialtask: environment, learning algorithms and optimization functions for the Categorical estimation task (section 2.3.2)
 * processandplot: results processing and plotting utilities.
 * experiment: simulations for experimental predictions (section 2.4)
-* parameterDicts: dictionaries with the optimized parameter values for different environments.
+* parameterDicts: dictionaries with the optimized parameter values for different environments. \
 Please refer to src/readme.txt for more information.

 ## Data and Figures

-* doc/data_final: final results used for the paper's figures.
-There are some differences in naming conventions there, and we did not change them so that they are "as is" at publication time.
+* doc/data_final: final results used for the paper's figures. \
+There are some differences in naming conventions there, and we did not change them so that results are "as is" at publication time.
 Please refer to doc/data_final/readme.txt for more information.
 * doc/figs: latex source code to reproduce the paper's figures.